Meet the EngSci Office

 Another major part of Stephen’s role is aiding students with their holistic transition to university.
 Stephen is always available to meet with students to discuss time management, EngSci-specific study tips and other personal matters.
 If you ever want to have a conversation on whether you think EngSci is truly the right place for you, Stephen is always around to listen.

-Fun Fact: Steve has seen Pearl Jam 46 times and has seen The Phantom of the Opera 29 times.
+Fun Fact: Steve has seen Pearl Jam 46 times and has seen The Phantom of the Opera 29 times; he will quote Hamilton during advising appointments, and if you don’t believe us, just you wait.
 Steve also once held season tickets to both the Toronto Blue Jays and the Minnesota Vikings.

 Irma’s role is very similar to Stephen’s, the main difference is she works with first- and second-year international students.
 Irma is well-versed with the resources available within U of T Engineering, and all of the academic regulations and policies, in addition to supporting international students transition into the program and to a new country as a whole.
 Irma is always available to meet with students to discuss their experiences in Canada and how the Engineering Faculty can better support them.
 She can also help you get connected with the Centre for International Experience, and their Immigration Advisors if you have questions related to your study-permit.